Luis Palomino: Bare-knuckle boxing

 After signing a three-fight contract with the BKFC, Palomino made his debut in bare-knuckle boxing against Elvin Brito at BKFC 10 on February 15, 2020.
-Palomino won the fight via unanimous decision and advanced to the four-man BKFC Super Welterweight Tournament finals.
+He won the fight via unanimous decision and advanced to the four-man BKFC Super Welterweight Tournament finals.
 This fight earned him the Fight of the Night award.

 Palomino was initially scheduled to face Jim Alers at BKFC 11 on March 14, 2020, for the Lightweight Championship, but the event was postponed to take place on June 20, 2020, due to the COVID-19 pandemic.
 The event was subsequently postponed yet again and two weeks before the rescheduled date July 24, 2020, Alers withdrew after his camp member tested positive for COVID-19 and was replaced by Isaac Vallie-Flagg.
 Palomino claimed the title via first-minute knockout.

 The bout with Alers was then rebooked to take place at BKFC 14 on November 13, 2020.
-Palomino successfully defended his championship via first-minute knockout.
+Palomino successfully defended his title with a first-minute knockout.

 In his second title defense attempt, Palomino faced Tyler Goodjohn at BKFC 18 on June 26, 2021.
-Palomino retained his title and won the bout via unanimous decision.
+Palomino won the bout via unanimous decision and retained his title.

 He next faced Dat Nguyen at BKFC 22 on November 12, 2021.
 He successfully defended the title via unanimous decision.
-This fight earned him the Fight of the Night award.
+This fight earned him another Fight of the Night award.

-He successfully defended his title by defeating Martin Brown at BKFC: KnuckleMania 2 on February 19, 2022, via unanimous decision.
+He successfully defended his title by defeating Martin Brown at BKFC KnuckleMania 2 on February 19, 2022, via unanimous decision.

-Following his defeat of Brown, Palomino set his sights on becoming the first two-division champion in the BKFC.
+Following his defeat of Brown, Palomino trie becoming the first two-division champion in the BKFC.
 He faced off against welterweight champion Elvin Brito at BKFC 26 on June 24, 2022.
-He won by the welterweight championship by unanimous decision.
+He won the welterweight championship by unanimous decision.
 In a January 2024 interview, Palomino said he was stripped of the welterweight belt.

 Palomino faced James Lilley and defended his lightweight title on June 23, 2023, at BKFC 45: Hollywood and won by unanimous decision.

 In a January 2024 interview, Palomino said he was no longer fighting in the lightweight division and would vacate the belt because "there was no money or big fights in the division."

 On February 2, 2024, at BKFC 57 in Hollywood, Florida, Palomino fought Austin Trout for the vacant BKFC welterweight title and lost his first bare-knuckle boxing bout by unanimous decision.

 Palomino defeated Howard Davis by unanimous decision at BKFC 70 on March 27, 2025, at Hard Rock Live in Hollywood, FL, to win the inaugural BKFC King of Streets Championship.

-In a lightweight bout, Palomino is scheduled to face Austin Trout in a rematch on December 5, 2025 at BKFC 85.
+Palomino faced Austin Trout in a rematch on December 5, 2025 at BKFC 85 and lost via technical knockout at the end of the third round.